Adiabatic evolution of Hayward black hole: Classical scattering of two EHBHs and the second law

-Exploiting Eq.~\eqref{cs3} together with the given definitions, we obtain In the case that the initial states are constituted by extremal black holes (with zero entropy according to Eq.~\eqref{eq:A40}), we have $x_a=y_a$ and $x_b = y_b$, giving $\zeta_a=0=\zeta_b$ and hence, $\zeta_{ab}=0$, which implies that the final black hole is as well, extremal and therefore, has zero entropy.
-Since black hole merging is irreversible, the process of merging of two EHBHs violates the second law of thermodynamics, that demands the increase of entropy through irreversible processes.
-We can therefore infer that two EHBHs cannot merge, because they never produce a regular black hole to increase the total entropy of the system.}
+In the case that the initial states are constituted by extremal black holes (with zero entropy according to Eq.~\eqref{eq:A40}), we have $x_a=y_a$ and $x_b = y_b$, giving $\zeta_a=0=\zeta_b$ and hence, $\zeta_{ab}=0$, which implies that the final black hole is as well, extremal and therefore, has zero entropy.